6 min read

 There’s one important thing to note: people often believe that they don’t have much control over their emotions or feelings.
 It might seem like they just happen to you, but the truth is, you have the power to transform yourself through your inner world.

-As Jennifer Partridge, EFT expert and trainer of Mindvalley’s Tapping Into Emotional Mastery Quest, says, “There’s something really powerful that happens when you realize that you get to choose how you perceive your experiences.”
+As Jennifer Partridge, and EFT expert and the trainer of Mindvalley’s Tapping Into Emotional Mastery Quest, says, “There’s something really powerful that happens when you realize that you get to choose how you perceive your experiences.”

 What Part of the Brain Controls Emotions and Feelings?